-Let's start building a plist to tune the parameters of the ao constructor: among the available constructor methods, we choose the noise generator via the key waveform assigning the value "noise".
+We can now tune the parameters of the ao constructor: in particular, let's double click on the value of the parameter line with the key WAVEFORM, so we can choose "noise" from the drop-down list that will appear.
+If needed, more help can be found here.

 Then let's make the time series last longer by setting the number of seconds (nsecs) to 1000.